farmera/sare_grant/spectral_indices.md

     sensitive to photosynthetic activity, specifically to the variation of chlorophyll content in plants.

 6. __CIR Composite__ (Color Infrared)
-    * While a CIR Composite image is not strictly an index (it's a composite) it does
+    * Unlike other values described a CIR Composite is not an index.
+Instead of displaying the common RGB bands it combines the NIR, Red, and Green bands such that the NIR is shown as red, the red as green, and the green as blue.
+This allows the NIR light to be apparent in an image, as red.

-#### When Choosing an Index for Sugarcane
+#### Choosing an Index Value for Sugarcane

-When light interacts with a sugarcane crop it is partly reflected and partly absorbed.
+When light interacts with a crop it is partly reflected and partly absorbed.
 The reflectance curve of a crop is a combination of the plant itself and the underlying soil.
 Surprisingly, little specific research on how a sugarcane canopy interacts with light is available, understanding the details of sugarcane spectral responses is lacking.